 11 Canned Meat Ideas I Recommend

-Today I want to share 11 canned meat ideas I recommend.
-Now, I love filet mignon, prime rib, hamburgers, and hot dogs, particularly at this time of year when the BBQ gets used a lot.
-Here’s the deal, we still need some shelf-stable meat that is not fresh or frozen.
+Today, I want to share 11 canned meat ideas I recommend.
+I love filet mignon, prime rib, hamburgers, and hot dogs, particularly at this time of year when the BBQ gets used a lot.
+Here’s the deal: We still need some shelf-stable meat that is neither fresh nor frozen.
+I’d love a freezer full of organic, grass-fed, grass-finished meat from a farmer I could trust.
+We all know meat prices are so high everywhere, and they’re not going to get any better in the short term.
+It’s not in the typical family’s budget to buy a lot of fresh meat products.

-When it comes to stocking up our pantry for the times when we need food during an emergency, or just to have items handy for a quick meal, we should be thinking of meat as a great protein source.
-Sure we need canned fruits and veggies, but meat is a great staple for any family’s storage inventory.
+When stocking our pantry, when we need food during an emergency, or when we want items handy for a quick meal, we should think of meat as a great source of protein.
+We need canned fruits and veggies, but meat is an excellent staple for any family’s storage inventory.

-I realize that several of these canned meats are not that healthy for us, and I get it.
-But, we won’t be eating these cans of meat day after day for an extended period.
-Some of them are actually fairly healthy unless of course you are a vegetarian and think otherwise.
+I realize that several of these canned meats aren’t the most healthy for us, and I get it.
+But we won’t eat these cans of meat daily for an extended period.
+Some are fairly healthy, unless you’re a vegetarian and think otherwise.

-Some of us have pressure canned our own meat, and that is awesome.
+Some of us have pressure-canned our meat, and that’s awesome.
 But so many people don’t have a pressure canner or the desire or strength to do it.
-I just want to give you some options for canned meat to put in your pantry.
-Please stock a can opener or two, okay three!
-Small Can Opener or Large (#10 Can-Size) Can Opener
+I want to give you some options for canned meats to add to your pantry.
+Please stock a can opener or two, okay, three!
+Small Can Opener or Large (#10 Can-Size) Can Opener.
+My post yesterday discussed the need for a variety of can openers.
+Check it out.

 In case you missed this post, 13 Ways to Use Bacon Grease